spences10/svead/README.md

 ## v0.0.4 vs v1

-v1 is currently available via `pnpm i -D svead@next` and will be that way until Svelte 5 goes to v5 out of RC phase.
+v1 is currently available via `pnpm i -D svead@next` and will be that way until Svelte 5 comes out of RC phase.

 v1 has changed compared to v0.0.4.
 The main change is that the there's only one config object now with `SeoConfig` as the type.
 This is